vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-fresh-start.md

 What does it mean for **Liberty** to be a right?
 Are liberty and freedom the same thing?
 How are they different?
 Can we be free and still have laws we must follow?
-Do we agree we all deserve to participate in deci- sions that affect our lives and livelihood?
+Do we agree we all deserve to participate in decisions that affect our lives and livelihood?
 What’s the best way to resolve conflicts between individual freedoms and responsibility to others and the environment?
 How do we balance responsibility to others and to the commons with personal freedom to make our own choices for our lives?
-What is the role of government in setting standards and establish- ing protections?
+What is the role of government in setting standards and establishing protections?
 Because we are only as free as we are informed, how can we have robust, unbiased institutions for informing citizens about public issues?